Ashvary1996/e-com-app/README.md

 ## For Admin-Access

 use this
-mail : admin@gmail.com
+email : user1234@gmail.com
-password : adminadmin
+password : user1234

 ## Support